4 Easy Ways To Fix Your Frozen MacBook

 Use Activity Monitor

-Activity Monitor is a utility tool that detects the applications taking higher space on your Mac.
-This way, you can remove the programs consuming large space on your disk.
+Activity Monitor is a utility tool that detects the applications taking up more space on your Mac.
+This way, you can remove the programs consuming a large space on your disk.
 To do so, head over to Applications > Utilities > Activity Monitor and tap on the CPU column to get details on every app’s storage.

 Let’s Unfreeze Your Mac!